TheNewThinkTank/homelab/software/project1-single-node-k8s-cluster/README.md

 - Scaling Later: If you add more Raspberry Pis, you can transition to a multi-node setup by joining them to the existing cluster.
 - Storage: Use an external SSD for better performance if you plan to deploy applications that require persistent storage.

-## TODO: add step-by-step guidance on setting up k3s or ArgoCD.
+## TODO: add step-by-step guidance on setting up k3s or ArgoCD